repeaterjs/repeater/docs/05_error_handling.md

 ### 4. Calling the `throw` method

 The async iterator interface defines an optional `throw` method which allows consumers to throw errors into the iterator.
-With async generators, the `throw` method will resume the generator, throwing the error at the point of the `yield` operator.
+With async generators, the `throw` method resumes the generator, throwing the error at the point of the `yield` operator.
 Generators can recover from these errors by wrapping `yield` operations in a `try` block.

 Repeaters simulate this behavior by causing the promise returned from the previous `push` call to reject.